This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Birth control pills consist of the two different synthetic hormones estrogen and progestin.
 The composition means that your own ovulation is shut down, and that you therefore do not get a "real" period.
 The body's own hormonal menstrual cycle is blocked and the bleeding that can occur in connection with taking sugar pills or skipping the tablets for a few days is therefore not your natural period, but a so-called withdrawal bleeding.

 Maybe you are one of those who get their period back right away - great!
 For others, it can sometimes take several months, up to a year.
-It can feel frustrating, but it's completely normal not to get your period back right away.
+It can feel frustrating, but it is completely normal not to get your period back right away.
 Another common symptom can be acne or the appearance of a nutritional deficiency.

-Missed period after stopping birth control pills?
+Missed period after discontinuing birth control pills?

 Many people who stop using birth control pills or other hormonal contraceptives experience that their periods do not return immediately and this is nothing unusual or dangerous.
 The menstrual cycle is a complex system that needs time to find its way back to its natural rhythm.
 If you haven't gotten your period back after 6 months, the guidelines are usually to contact a women's clinic.
 There are also things you can do to support your body to get your ovulation back and thus a balanced cycle.
-Give your menstrual cycle the time it needs to recover after using the pill, make sure to give yourself some extra care in the meantime, and seek help if you don't see a change after a while.
+Give your menstrual cycle the time it needs to recover after using the pill, make sure to give yourself some extra care in the meantime, and seek help if you don not see a change after a while.

 Another scenario that can occur after stopping hormonal contraceptives is so-called "post-pill-acne".
 If you had acne before taking birth control pills, birth control pills can sometimes reduce acne.
 This is because birth control pills reduce the skin's sebum production while suppressing testosterone (androgens).
 So when you stop taking birth control pills, the hormones can instead shoot through the roof and a consequence of this can be that sebum production begins to be overproduced, which can lead to acne.
 Most people experience the most discomfort about 6 months after stopping the pills and then slowly get better.
 Usually, the menstrual cycle and hormones regulate themselves within 1-2 years.
 That it takes time can be frustrating, but if you give the body what it needs, it will eventually heal.
 Be patient and be consistent!

-Nutritional deficiencies after stopping birth control pills
+Nutritional deficiencies after discontinuing birth control pills

 It is not uncommon that after stopping hormonal contraceptives, you may experience various menstrual-related symptoms linked to nutritional deficiencies.
 These nutritional deficiencies often concern vitamins and minerals such as folate, B12, B6, B2, vitamin C, vitamin E, magnesium, zinc and selenium.
 All of these are important for a healthy and functioning menstrual cycle.
 Hormonal contraceptives can sometimes feel like a quick solution to a lasting problem such as acne or period-related problems.
 What this quick fix can often mean is that you suppress the symptoms instead of getting to the bottom of the real cause.